-One of the most common questions from clients that have been “shopping” around for Russian hair extensions is “How do I know if I am getting real Russian hair”.
-The sad reality is that most salons around the world that say they are selling Russian hair, AREN’T. They are using Chinese and Indian hair and passing it off as Russian to unsuspecting clients and for the most part, it works.
+One of the most common questions from clients that have been “shopping” around for European or Russian hair extensions is “How do I know if I am getting real Slavic hair”.
+The sad reality is that most salons around the world that say they are selling Slavic hair, AREN’T. They are using Chinese and Indian hair and passing it off as Russian to unsuspecting clients and for the most part, it works.
 The problem for clients is that short of doing a DNA test to determine the origin of the hair, there is no way be for a client to be 100% certain.
 Clients who are new to hair extensions don’t have anything to compare it to and probably didn’t have the time to have consultations at a few different salons while the more seasoned extension wearer isn’t aware that they don’t have Russian hair and that something better exists.
 But if you know what to look for there are a few clues that can help you to identify all the salons masquerading Chinese and Indian hair as Russian.

 Key Factors of Russian Hair